We were working for healthy food, healthy people and a healthy planet even before we became yogurt makers.

 So they put the farm’s seven cows to work (and all the helping hands they could wrangle) and began selling really good yogurt made without the use of toxic persistent pesticides or chemical fertilizers.
 Samuel and Gary did most of the work back then.
 They milked the cows, made the yogurt, and made sales calls and even deliveries.

-30-plus years, and our mission is still healthy.
+30-plus years later, and our mission is still healthy.

 We’re still located right here in New Hampshire—about 30 miles east of the old farm—but now our organic ingredient purchases support a huge network of food producers made up of hundreds of organic family farms, thousands of organic cows, and over 200,000 organic acres.